jessicastow/AIMS_Masters_Application/README.md

   return number_of_paths
 ```

-If your code was called with
+If your code was called with:
 ```
 input_string = 'A . . .\n. . .
 B'
 number_of_paths = count_paths(input_string)
 print(number_of_paths)
 ```
 the number 0 should be printed.

-If your code was called with
+If your code was called with:
 ```
 input_string = 'A . . .\n. . . .\n. . . .\n. . x B'
 number_of_paths = count_paths(input_string)